Why is lululemon sponsoring this race?

 Q: Is there a lost & found?

 A: Yes.
-Visit the Help Desk in the party site.
+Visit the Info Tent in the post-race party.

 Q: I’m mobility impaired… may I participate in the race?